 20 of the Best Things To Do in Launceston

-Set on the banks of the kanamaluka / Tamar River in Tasmania’s north, Launceston is a city of contrasts.
-Explore the rocky trails of an untamed river gorge one day then tee-off on a manicured putting green the next.
-Peer into a rich past and discover heritage-listed architecture, before perusing collections of modern art or contemporary woodworks at one of Launnie’s museums.
+Set on the banks of the Kanamaluka (River Tamar) in Tasmania’s north, Launceston is a city of contrasts.
+Explore the rocky trails of an ancient river gorge one day then tee-off on a manicured putting green the next.
+Peer into a rich past and discover heritage-listed architecture, before perusing collections of modern art or contemporary woodworks at one of Launceston’s museums.
 From bracing outdoor excursions to lip-smacking culinary adventures, the Apple Isle’s second city has it all.

 Drop in for a top drop

-1/21On the Seaport boardwalk, Bar Urbane dishes up oysters originating from Bruny Island, Little Swanport and beyond, along with a menu of playful concoctions utilising local spirits.
-Order the signature Urbane drink – gin, raspberry, lemon and sparkling wine – for a bright afternoon pick-me-up.
-For something more intimate, head to Havilah, a cosy cosy bar and wine shop that owners Chanel and Ricky put the opening down to “a love of food, wine and Launceston”.
+For something more intimate, head to Havilah, a cosy bar and wine shop that owner Ricky attributes to “a love of food, wine and Launceston”.
 The drinks list is global but local drops are repped to the hilt.
-It's is also a cellar door for Ricky’s Two Tonne Tasmania label.
+It's also a cellar door for Ricky’s Two Tonne Tasmania label.

 Explore the neighbourhood gorge

 2/21Quick trivia question: how many cities have a river gorge on their doorstep?
 We don’t know either but we’ll accept “not many”.
-A spectacular expanse of wilderness just a 15-minute walk from the CBD, Cataract Gorge has hiking trails to suit all fitness levels, the world’s longest single-span chairlift, a suspension bridge and a swimming pool for the warmer months.
-Walkways are fenced and paved but the rapids below are still wild and free.
+A spectacular expanse of wilderness just a 15-minute walk from the CBD, Cataract Gorge has hiking trails to suit all fitness levels, the world’s longest single-span chairlift, a suspension bridge (which is slated to reopen in May) and a swimming pool for the warmer months.
+While most of the walkways are graded and fenced, the rapids below are still wild and free.

 Image credit: Hot Air Balloon Tasmania